IGNF/odeon/docs/stats.rst

 * the classes contained in the masks
 * the globality of the dataset

-As output, the script can either generate a report file (JSON / markdown / HTML) or display directly in the terminal the obtained results.
+As output, the script can either generate a report file (JSON / markdown / HTML).

 To launch the code, type:
  ``odeon stats -c <config.json>``.